padriba/NLP_MeTaxa/README.md

    ```

    The fasta files in the input directory must respect the following naming policy : Taxonomy_id.****.fna(fasta).
-   This is because the vectorization result is going to be used to train the model, and we need labeled data.
+   This is because the vectorization result is going to be used to train the model, and we need labeled data./
    The output folder will contain a file named ```vectorisation_results.csv```.